mbuczko/flagrant/README.md

 Under the hood it's a Rust/Axum HTTP API backed by SQLite, driven day-to-day through a REPL-style CLI rather than a web UI - staged changes, tab completion and all.

-Flagrant also doubles as a real-world showcase for a few other libraries of mine: [hugsqlx](https://github.com/mbuczko/hugsqlx) (compile-time-checked, macro-driven SQL queries) powers the entire persistence layer, [fancy-table](https://github.com/mbuczko/fancy-table) renders every table the CLI prints, and the CLI's readline stack is built on [my fork of rustyline](https://github.com/mbuczko/rustyline) (`feat/prompt-overlays` branch) adding dynamic prompt overlays - wired in but not yet put to use, marked for an upcoming inline `HELP` and an internal REPL tester.
+Flagrant also tries its best to be a real-world showcase for a few other libraries of mine: [hugsqlx](https://github.com/mbuczko/hugsqlx) (compile-time-checked, macro-driven SQL queries) powers the entire persistence layer, [fancy-table](https://github.com/mbuczko/fancy-table) renders every table the CLI prints, and the CLI's readline stack is built on [my fork of rustyline](https://github.com/mbuczko/rustyline) (`feat/prompt-overlays` branch) adding dynamic prompt overlays - wired in but not yet put to use, marked for an upcoming inline `HELP` and an internal REPL tester.

 ## Demo